An Optimal Projection Framework for Structure-Preserving Model Reduction of Linear Systems: Introduction

-In contrast to above methods, the works in e.g., \cite{Yu1999approximate,vanDooren2008H2,beattie2007krylov,beattie2009trust,gugercin2008H2,sato2017structure,sato2018pHsys,sato2021book,Jiang2019model,moser2020new} formulate model reduction problem in the context of nonconvex $\mathcal{H}_2$ optimization, which aims to minimize the $\mathcal{H}_2$ error between original and reduced-order models.
-In \cite{beattie2007krylov,beattie2009trust,gugercin2008H2}, the first-order optimality conditions are evaluated on the basis of poles and residues of the transfer matrices of original and reduced-order models, and thereby the rational Krylov algorithm \cite{beattie2007krylov,gugercin2008H2} or the trust region method \cite{beattie2009trust} can be applied to converge to a reduced-order model satisfying first-order optimality conditions with respect to the $\mathcal{H}_2$ error criteria.
+Different methods have been developed for reducing large-scale dynamical systems with specific structural properties.
+The classic balanced truncation approach \cite{moore1981principal} naturally retains system stability and minimality.
+Various extensions of this approach have been proposed to preserve dissipativity and port-Hamiltonian structures, see e.g., \cite{polyuga2012effort,guiver2013error,kawano2018structure,salehi2021passivity}.
+Krylov subspace methods have also been widely used for the reduction of passive systems, see e.g., \cite{antoulas2005passive,sorensen2005passivity,gugercin2012pH,polyuga2010pH,wolf2010passivity,Ionescu2013,hauschild2019pH,Schwerdtner2020structure,breiten2022passivity}.
+A reduction method for dissipative Hamiltonian systems is presented in \cite{afkham2019structure}, which adopts a symplectic time integrator to conserve the total energy of a Hamiltonian system.
+However, most existing methods are tailored to preserve a single structural property and often lack guarantees of optimality with respect to any specific performance criterion.
+In contrast, the works in e.g., \cite{Yu1999approximate,vanDooren2008H2,beattie2007krylov,beattie2009trust,gugercin2008H2,sato2017structure,sato2018pHsys,sato2021book,Jiang2019model,moser2020new} formulate model reduction problem in the context of nonconvex $\mathcal{H}_2$ optimization, aiming to minimize the $\mathcal{H}_2$ error between original and reduced-order models.
+In particular, \cite{beattie2007krylov,beattie2009trust,gugercin2008H2} use pole-residue interpolation to derive first-order $\mathcal{H}_2$ optimality conditions, and thereby the rational Krylov algorithm \cite{beattie2007krylov,gugercin2008H2} or the trust region method \cite{beattie2009trust} can be applied to converge to a reduced-order model satisfying first-order optimality conditions with respect to the $\mathcal{H}_2$ error criteria.
 Nevertheless, structure preservation is not the primary concern of these methods.
 Within the pole-residue framework, \cite{moser2020new} provides an optimal model reduction method that is capable to preserve the port-Hamiltonian structure, while this method is restricted to single-input and single-output systems.
+The other nonconvex optimization methods in e.g., \cite{Yu1999approximate,sato2017structure,sato2018pHsys,sato2021book,Jiang2019model} formulate $\mathcal{H}_2$ optimality using coupled Lyapunov equations and develop gradient-based algorithms on Stiefel or Riemannian manifolds to obtain structure-preserving reduced models.
+These methods, however, require the system state matrix or its symmetric part to be negative definite.